elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

 ---

-### When should use the Mediator Pattern in JavaScript?
+### When should you utilize the JavaScript Mediator Pattern?

 <details>
   <summary>